Email

 • b.
 Demonstrate knowledge of time management skills and scheduling.

 • c.
-Understand the importance of proper record keeping.
+Understand the importance of proper record keeping and securing client information.

 PSI Members: Learn more about becoming a CPPS-Certified Professional Pet Sitter®.
 Not a member?
 Learn more about PSI’s member benefits and join today